cjcarvajal/difficult-destinations-colombia/README.md

 ## The Technology Used

-I write a python script to preprocess the data, the script is in this repository as [preprocess.py](https://github.com/cjcarvajal/difficult-destinations-colombia/blob/master/preprocess.py), it just reads a stored version from the original dataset and builds a json structure defining nodes and links.
+I wrote a python script to preprocess the data, the script is in this repository as [preprocess.py](https://github.com/cjcarvajal/difficult-destinations-colombia/blob/master/preprocess.py), it just reads a stored version from the original dataset and builds a json structure defining nodes and links.

-In order to run this project, you just need to download the [index.html](https://github.com/cjcarvajal/difficult-destinations-colombia/blob/master/index.html) and the [satena.jpg](https://github.com/cjcarvajal/difficult-destinations-colombia/blob/master/satena.jpg) files and save them in the same folder, then open the index.html in your browser, although not necessary, you could install a local http server on your machine, and serve the index html file from there, the easiest way (I think) is using the [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) Python utility, just be sure to have Python installed in your machine, go to the folder where you download the index.html and run:
+To run this project just download the [index.html](https://github.com/cjcarvajal/difficult-destinations-colombia/blob/master/index.html) and the [satena.jpg](https://github.com/cjcarvajal/difficult-destinations-colombia/blob/master/satena.jpg) files and save them in the same folder, then open the index.html in your browser.
+Although not necessary, you could install a local http server on your machine, and serve the index html file from there, the easiest way (I think) is using the [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) Python utility, just be sure to have Python installed in your machine, go to the folder where you download the index.html and run:

 ```
 python -m SimpleHTTPServer 8080